Nechells: Demographics and health

-Schools

-Primary schools
+Education

 Two primary schools in Nechells have acquired academy status.
 They are Nechells Primary E-ACT Academy (the successor to Nechells Junior and Infants school and Hutton Street Board School before that) and Nechells Church of England Academy (the successor to St Clement's Church of England Primary School which opened next to St Clement's Church in Stuart Street in 1859).

-Secondary schools

 Nechells Secondary Modern school, for pupils aged 11–16, which was incorporated into the existing Eliot Street Junior and Infants site after the passing of the Education Act 1944, and with additional buildings on the adjoining Crompton Road, was closed and its buildings demolished in the 1980s.
 Nechells is currently served by Heartlands Academy, the successor to Heartlands High School and Duddeston Manor School before that.

 Transport

 Nechells is served by Duddeston railway station and Aston railway station.
 From 1856 to 1869, Bloomsbury and Nechells railway station was situated slightly to the north of the present Duddeston station.

 Bus service to Nechells began in the 1850s.
 Osborne's railway timetable for January 1858 lists an omnibus service from the Town Hall to Nechells Green and Bloomsbury consisting of eight return journeys per day and operated by Lamyman and Monk.
 The fare was four pence.
 These services were the distant forerunners of the main bus service serving Nechells in 2019, the National Express West Midlands bus route 66 from Birmingham city centre to Sutton Coldfield via Erdington.
 This route is itself the successor of trolleybus route 7, which ran from the city centre to Nechells from 1922 to 1940 and the motorbus route 43 which replaced it in 1940.
 The trolleybuses had been substituted for the Nechells tram route, the first time in the UK that a trolleybus-for-tram conversion had occurred and the first in the world to use double deck covered vehicles.
 The West Midlands bus route 8, the "Inner Circle", also serves the western part of the area.

-When the planned High Speed 2 rail line from London to Birmingham is constructed, it will skirt the south-eastern edge of Nechells, running alongside the Birmingham-Derby and under the Aston-Stechford railways and Aston Church Road before continuing to Saltley and a new Curzon Street station.
+When the planned High Speed 2 rail line from London to Birmingham is constructed, it will skirt the south-eastern edge of Nechells, running alongside the Birmingham–Derby and under the Aston–Stechford railways and Aston Church Road before continuing to Saltley and a new Curzon Street station.
 The site of the former Metro-Cammell works has been acquired for the construction of a depot and control centre for the new line.
 In May 2022 a new 92 metre long bridge was installed to carry the Aston-Stechford line over the future HS2 line and existing Birmingham to Derby railway.